Abstraction-Refinement Based Optimal Control with Regular Objectives: Introduction

-In this paper, we investigate an abstraction refinement approach to synthesize optimal controller with regular properties that allow for specifications such as reaching a target region or traversing a sequence of regions.
-Regular properties is specified as a (possibly) infinite set of finite traces interpreted as the allowed behaviors of the system, and generated by a finite state automaton.
-The foundation of our abstraction refinement procedure and its correctness rely on defining appropriate preorders on the class of hybrid systems which preserve the optimal cost.
+Often, in addition to designing a correct controller, an application may require optimality condition.
+For instance, a robot should reach a desired state with minimum battery.
+In this paper, we investigate an abstraction-refinement approach to synthesize optimal controller with regular properties that allow for specifications such as reaching a target region or traversing a sequence of regions.
+A regular property is specified as a (possibly) infinite set of finite traces interpreted as the allowed behaviors of the system, and generated by a finite state automaton.
+The foundation of our abstraction-refinement procedure and its correctness rely on defining appropriate preorders on the class of hybrid systems which preserve the optimal cost.
 This paper shows that the preordering defined satisfies the fact that if a system $\H_2$ is higher up in the ordering than a system $\H_1$, then the cost of the optimal controller for $\H_1$ is at most that of $\H_2$.

 In our approach, first, an ``abstraction'' --- a simplified finite state system --- is constructed from partitions of the state and input spaces, and the edges of the system are annotated with weights which over-approximate the costs in the original system.
 Then, a two player game on the finite state system is solved to obtain a controller for the abstraction, and subsequently, a controller for the original dynamical system.
 This approach iteratively consider finer partitions of the state and input spaces, corresponding to grids of size $C/2^i$ for some constant $C$ and $i = 0, 1, 2, \ldots$.
-In fact, for discrete-time piecewise linear systems, if the cost function is continuous and the optimal control for the original system satisfies a simple assumption, the cost of the sequence of controllers constructed converges to the optimal cost.
+In fact, for discrete-time piecewise linear systems, if the cost function is continuous and the optimal control for the original system is robust with respect to the initial states, the cost of the sequence of controllers constructed converges to the optimal cost.

-The main contribution of this paper is the optimality guarantee on the controllers synthesized --- an important missing piece in previous works that study optimal controller synthesis using formal approaches \cite{Seatzu20061188, AydinGol201578}.
-In addition, our approach is more general than classical finite horizon optimal control problems \cite{bemporad_ochybrid_2000,lincoln02} because the time horizon is not fixed a priori.
-Furthermore, our method does not place any restriction on the structure of the controllers \cite{karaman08,wolff13}, and it allows for a larger class of cost functions in comparison to previous work \cite{girard2012controller,reissig2013abstraction,mazo2011symbolic}.